15 Forgotten Summertime Activities We Need To Bring Back

 Victorian England was known for its garden parties, when fancy socialites would gather on carefully manicured lawns to enjoy the nice weather.
 Guests enjoyed lawn tennis, live music, dancing, and races.
 While country estates are harder to come by these days, a little backyard lawn tennis followed by tea sandwiches is the perfect way to spend a summer’s day.

 As America’s interstate highway system connected more places and more people bought cars, road trips became a popular vacation after World War II.
 However, higher gas prices and fewer vacation days eventually made the quintessential family getaway a little less popular.
-But as gas prices fall this year, the freedom of the open road may be back within reach—at least for this summer.
+The freedom of the open road may be back within reach—at least for this summer.

 Flooding the street completely on a hot summer day is a no-no, but city slickers trapped in the heat can still create an urban oasis on a hot day.
 New York City, for one, offers fitted caps that funnel a gentle spray of water out of an opened hydrant—legally.
 Your block could be home to the tiniest of water parks.